immanuelhume/raytracer/README.md

-This is yet another follow-along of Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book.
+This is yet another follow-along of Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series, with a few more bells and whistles.
-By default, we use a quarter of the cores available on the host, and display the image in an SDL window.

 ```
 Usage: rtc [OPTION...]